-Witness the positive impact of TBL Plc's Smart Agriculture initiative on Tanzania's agricultural sector.
+Witness the positive impact

+of TBL Plc's Smart Agriculture initiative on Tanzania's agricultural sector.
 Through strategic partnerships with the World Food Program and contract farming, TBL Plc supports sorghum farmers with essential resources, including seeds, crop insurance, management protocols, and access to agricultural extension services.
 This comprehensive approach empowers farmers, enhances crop quality, and maximizes harvests.

-With the Dodoma RCO's endorsement during the Kongwa Farm visit, it is evident that the program has significantly improved sorghum farming, benefitting over 2,000 farmers and yielding approximately 9,000 tonnes of sorghum annually.
+With the Dodoma RCO's endorsement during the Kongwa Farm visit, it is evident that the program has significantly enhanced sorghum farming, bringing about positive outcomes for over 2,000 farmers and yielding approximately 9,000 tonnes of sorghum annually.

-One-way Bottle Recycling Initiative: TBL's
+One-way Bottle Recycling Initiative:

-Sustainability Goals and Bottle Recycling Vision
+TBL's Sustainability Goals and Bottle Recycling Vision